 As a 25-year old unmarried woman, the amount of unsolicited advice that I receive about my ‘dying ovaries’ is bizarre and amusing.
-This amusement takes a backseat when you realise that the ‘golden advice’ comes from a the deep-seeded view – women can only exist as ‘mothers’ and ‘wives’.
+This amusement takes a backseat when you realise that the ‘golden advice’ comes from a deep-seeded view – women can only exist as ‘mothers’ and ‘wives’.
 Anything that may remotely enlighten you about your right and autonomy over your body is ALWAYS shushed!
 The result?
 Instead of knowing about your rights over your own body, you have a whole lot of stigma that clouds your access to your rights.
 What makes it worse is that irrespective of whether you’re married or in a relationship, your sexual and reproductive health is everyone’s agenda, but yours.

-Addressing this inaccess to information, CREA and Global Health Strategies ran a week long campaign (from 22nd to 29th September) on YKA, sharing some crucial information abortion as a reproductive health right.
+Addressing this lack of access to information, CREA and Global Health Strategies ran a week long campaign (from 22nd to 29th September) on YKA, sharing some crucial information abortion as a reproductive health right.
 It led to some important conversation being generated around September 28, Global Day of Action for Access to Safe and Legal Abortion.
 The campaign highlighted 5 critical things that every person must know (but is not told) to not only demand their right, but also fight the stigma associated with women’s reproductive health and right.
 All the below infographics are sourced from CREA.

 Yup, this is true even in cases of rape, incest, and prenatal screenings that show anomalies of the foetus after 20 weeks.
 In India, a lot of survivors of sexual assault don’t come forward due to the intense shame and stigma.
 This is one of the prime reasons many women have been petitioning to increase the legal limit to 24 weeks.
 It’s a shame that thousands have to suffer because the court tells them what’s right to do with their body, and what isn’t.
 But recent judgements show a brighter future.